Mikroways/ansible-teleport/README.md

 ```
 teleport_apps: []
 ```
-Defaults empry, but can be an arbitrary list of applications accesible from node.
+Defaults empry, but can be an arbitrary list of applications accessible from node.
 For example:

 ```